aceinnolab/Inkycal/README.md

 |hours | Which time format do you prefer?
 This will change the sunrise and sunset times from 24-hours format to 12-hours format.
 Possible options are `"24"` for 24-hours and `"12"` for 12-hours.|

 ## Updating
-To update the software, simply execute the installer from above again, selecting the 'update' option. **Attention:** Only your current settings file will be backed up in the home directory.
+If you want to update to the latest version, run the Installer from above again and select the 'update' option.

+Before updating, the Installer checks if the settings file (/home/pi/E-Paper-Master/Calendar/settings.py) exists.
+This is done to test if a previous version was installed correctly.
+If the settings file exists, it is copied to the home directory and renamed as 'settings.py.old'.
+The old software folder 'E-Paper-Master' is renamed to 'E-Paper-Master-old'.
+Lastly, the latest version of the software is copied to the Raspberry as 'E-Paper-Master'.

 After updating, copy the contents from your old settings file to the new one.
 There are usally more options in the new settings.py file so a 'template' is prepared with each update.
-This template can be found in `/home/pi/E-Paper-Master/Calendar/settings.py.sample`.
+This template can be found in /home/pi/E-Paper-Master/Calendar/settings.py.sample.

 ## Don't forget to check out the Wiki.
 It contains all the information to understanding and customising the script.